ChryssaNab/Data_Mining-AUEB/README.md

 - **WeeksToDeparture:** What was the average number of weeks before departure that passengers booked their tickets (*float64*)
 - **std_wtd:** Standard deviation for the "WeeksToDeparture" variable (*float64*)

-The training set includes an additional variable called **PAX (int64)**, which represents the number of passengers on each flight.
+The training set contains an additional variable called **PAX (int64)**, which represents the number of passengers on each flight.
 This variable has eight distinct values ranging from 0 to 7, resulting in a total of 8 categories.
 Each category signifies the range of passengers boarding the flight, with the actual numbers within the categories being randomly assigned.
-Notably, the variable PAX is absent from the test set, as predicting it is the primary objective of this assignment.
+Notably, the variable PAX is not included in the test set, as the task revolves around predicting it.

 ---